 There are many factors that will affect the risk of having cancer.
 Generally speaking men with a family history of prostate cancer will be 2 to 3 times more likely to get it themselves.
 There is no super food diet that can 100% eliminate the risk of getting cancer however the risk can be decreased with a healthy diet high in fibre and low in fat and sugars.

 There are many tests that can gather information about the prostate and urinary tracts.
 There are the less evasive methods such as Ultrasound, CT scans and cytoscopy.
-However there is only one test that can confirm the presence of cancerous cells in the body, which is a biopsy.
+There is one test that can confirm the presence of cancerous cells in the body, which is a biopsy.
 A doctor will remove a small piece of the prostate to examine under microscope.

 Early prostate cancer